Members and the Board of Trustees

-Members, Trustees and our local Teaching and Learning and Ethos Committee members give their time voluntarily and do not receive any form of payment.
+Members, Trustees and our local Teaching and Learning, Core Group and Ethos Committee members give their time voluntarily and do not receive any form of payment.
 They offer their knowledge, skills and expertise from a varied and wide background to support our schools and leadership teams to do the very best for our children.

-The Board of Trustees are very well supported by the local Teaching and Learning committees (TLC) that exist in individual schools.
-The TLCs work in partnership with the schools, they communicate and report their work to the Trustees to provide a clear and vital link which adds an additional level of accountability.
-Each school will have a TLC which will include parents, staff and members of the local community.
-A single TLC may also operate across more than one school and where appropriate, a Core Group may be set up in place of a TLC.
+The Board of Trustees are very well supported by the local Teaching and Learning committees (TLC) or Core groups that exist in individual schools.
+The TLCs and Core Groups work in partnership with the schools, they communicate and report their work to the Trustees to provide a clear and vital link which adds an additional level of accountability.
+Each school will have a TLC or Core Group (Core Groups are set up in schools following an adverse OFSTED inspection) which will include selected representatives, parents, staff and members of the local community.
+A single TLC may also operate across more than one school.

-The TLCs provide the local context, challenge and support to the Head of School, ensuring the very best local provision is given in each of our schools.
+The TLC or Core Group provides the local context, challenge and support to the Head of School, ensuring the very best local provision is given in each of our schools.
 Our schools with a Church of England Foundation, may additionally have a separate Ethos Committee to specifically oversee, monitor and develop the Christian ethos, Christian distinctiveness and SIAMS criteria for the school.
 This is not a requirement as most of the CofE schools within TRLP are small and do not have a sufficient pool of candidates to form an additional committee.
 Where the TLC has full responsibility for the monitoring of the foundation elements, this will be specifically set out in the TLC terms of reference.

 Members have an overview of governance arrangements and are granted specific rights under the Articles of Association and the Academy Trust Handbook.
 Ultimate accountability lies with the Board of Trustees.
-The division of roles and responsibilities between Members, Trustees and TLCs is set out in detail in the Scheme of Delegation and Terms of Reference.
+The division of roles and responsibilities between Members, Trustees and TLC/Core Groups are set out in detail in the Scheme of Delegation and Terms of Reference.